 In March 2021, fake email renewals for Norton Internet Security landed in inboxes and spam folders, and warned of devices infected with viruses.
-An example email had the subject line: “your norton subscription has expired your device has been infected with viruses n°020953.”
+An example email had the subject line: "your norton subscription has expired your device has been infected with viruses n°020953."
+A variation said the same thing with a different ending number: "your norton subscription has expired your device has been infected with viruses n°915093."

 The Fake Email From 'Norton Support'